Economic Shocks, Opportunity Costs, and the Supply of Politicians: Introduction

 A crucial question that follows is how layoffs affect the selection of politicians.
-Our results suggest that individuals' decision to engage with politics following layoffs is at least partly explained by economic rather than purely ideological motives.
-If economic incentives vary across individuals' skill levels, economic shocks may also impact the average competence of politicians and, thereby, the functioning of the political system.
-To study the implications for the selection of political participants, we provide different pieces of evidence.
-First, we compare the characteristics of treated and control individuals who become party members and candidates after the layoff period.
-Given that we match individuals along observable characteristics, treated and control groups have identical pre-layoff characteristics in the full sample.
-Thus, any observable differences in pre-layoff characteristics of treated and control workers who engage with politics after the layoff must stem from the heterogeneous effects of job loss across individuals.
-We document that treated members and candidates are positively selected in terms of education, previous earnings, and political experience as compared to those who do not experience a layoff.
-We find the same results when considering a measure of relative earnings capacity that is calculated as the residual from a Mincer earnings regression and more likely reflects personal ability.
-Second, to study aggregate implications, we estimate the effects of municipal employment rates on the average education of local councilors.
-Exploiting local labor demand shocks from a \cite{bartik1991} instrument, we find that lower employment rates increase the average years of education not only among those individuals who run for office but also among those who are ultimately elected into councilor office.
-Overall, these results suggest that economic downturns can lead to positive political selection.
+Our results suggest that individuals' decisions to engage with politics following layoffs are at least partly driven by economic rather than purely ideological motives.
+If economic incentives vary across individuals' skill levels, economic shocks may also influence the average competence of politicians and, in turn, the functioning of the political system.
+To study the implications for the selection of political participants, we provide two pieces of evidence.
+First, we compare the characteristics of individuals who become party members and candidates due to the layoff (compliers) with those who would engage with politics regardless (always-takers) and those who would not engage with politics under any circumstances (never-takers).
+We find that compliers are positively selected in terms of education, previous wages, and AKM person wage effects, compared to always-takers and never-takers.
+For candidates, we also document that compliers have higher levels of education relative to the universe of candidates.
+Importantly, this does not come at the expense of political representation, as our results indicate that individuals who decide to run for office due to the layoff are younger and more likely to be female in comparison to always-takers and the population of candidates.
+Second, to study aggregate implications, we estimate the effects of municipal employment rates on the average education, gender, and age of local councilors.
+Exploiting local labor demand shocks from a \cite{bartik1991} instrument, we find that lower employment rates increase the average years of education not only among those individuals who run for office but also among those who are ultimately elected as councilors.
+Additionally, we observe that lower employment rates lead to a higher share of female and young councilors.
+Overall, these results suggest that economic downturns can lead to more positive political selection without compromising political representation.